github4ansh/Python-Devs/README.md

 - Threading Implementations
 - Python's power (less known yet powerful and needy!)

-But guys, recipe is still cooking....:plate_with_cutlery:

-As there are no limits :infinity: to learning and discovering something **new**
+But guys, recipe is still cooking....:plate_with_cutlery:, as there are no limits :infinity: to learning and discovering something **new**